EdinburghParkLife/ParkLifeToolkit/README.md

 Some questions have information about the park following them.
 To change this, do the exact same as above, but change the text in the `On Receive` section.

+### Add error handling

+If, on a multiple choice quesiton, the user types something in that isn't one of the options you can ask the question again.
+To do this, connect the `on error` Transition to either an error message `node`, then back to the question again.
+Or simply back to the question immediately to re-ask it.

 ## Using the chatbot on a remote server